Innovation Competition

 About our Innovation Competition

-We invite future lawyers to join us in re-thinking legal service delivery by answering one of the following questions:
+The practice of law at Slaughter and May, and across the legal market, is changing, with new challenges revealing themselves all the time.
+With this in mind, we invite future lawyers and legal operations professionals to join us in re-thinking legal service delivery by answering one of the following questions:

 Background